-In the shop's catalog, we need some functionality to render a list view for all products and we need a detail view to render each product type.
+Let's recap the shop's catalog list view.
+There we need some functionality to render a list of all products and we need a detail view to render each product type.
 The django-SHOP framework supplies two such serializers:

-Serialize for the Products List View
+Serialize the Products for the List View

 For each product we want to display in a list view, we need a serializer which converts the content of the most important fields of a product.
-Normally these are the Id, the name and price, the URL onto the detail view, a short description and a sample image.
+Normally these are the Id, the product name, the URL (onto the detail view), the product type, the price, a caption (short description) and some media field to render a sample image.